West Hills (Box Elder County, Utah)

-The West Hills are a 20 mi mountain range located in northeast Box Elder County, Utah, United States.
+The West Hills are a 20 mi mountain range located in northeast Box Elder County, Utah, United States, that extends slightly north into Oneida County, Idaho.
 The range is connected to the Samaria Mountains, a small range on the north in southern Idaho.
 The West Hills are also connected to another section on the southwest, the Blue Spring Hills.
 West of the Blue Spring and West Hills is a long north–south valley, the Blue Creek Valley.

-The West and Blue Spring Hills also lie west of the south flowing Bear River (Great Salt Lake) which feeds into Bear River Bay of the Great Salt Lake's northeast.
+The West and Blue Spring Hills also lie west of the south flowing Bear River which feeds into Bear River Bay of the Great Salt Lake's northeast.

 Description

 The West Hills are slightly northwest trending.
 The peak elevations are around 5000 to 6000 feet, with the highpoint of the range in the extreme northwest, Limekiln Knoll, 6660 ft, near the Idaho border and the Samaria Mountains.

 Routes

 Interstate 15 parallels the mountain range on its east and southeast, following the south-flowing Malad River, a west tributary to the south-flowing Bear River.

 Interstate 84 traverses the section between the Blue Spring Hills on the southwest, a route from Idaho (northwest), southeast to Tremonton and then Brigham City.